autocontracts/permissioned-blocks/whitepaper.md

 <b>Secure communication channel</b> - The IPFS bitswap channel is secured by token authentication and the encryption of permissioned blocks using a shared contract key.
 </p>

 All state information is stored encrypted within the IPFS datastore to ensure the full security of the data.
-When a user writes information to the statechain, those blocks are encrypted using their asymmetric key.
+When a user writes information, those blocks are encrypted using their asymmetric key.
 When a requestor receives a block, they store the information in encrypted state as they have received it.
 Only when they send blocks to another requestor does the block get decrypted and then encrypted using the public key of the new requestor.

+## Zero-knowlege Proofs for Payments

 ## Conclusion
 In this paper we have introduced a new technology called Permissioned Blocks that is a combination of blockchain and peer-to-peer file sharing technology.
 Permissioned Blocks allows businesses and individuals to conduct transactions on public blockchains whilst keeping sensitive information private.